Ruth Ellen Brosseau: 2011 election

-Brosseau first ran for a seat to the House of Commons of Canada in the 2011 federal election, as the New Democratic Party candidate in the electoral district of Berthier—Maskinongé in central Quebec.
+Brosseau first ran for a seat in the House of Commons of Canada in the 2011 federal election, as the New Democratic Party candidate in the electoral district of Berthier—Maskinongé in central Quebec.
 She was the second nomination choice of the party as the original candidate, Julie Demers, chose to run in Bourassa.
 Brosseau was a paper candidate who had been selected by the party due to the lack of a viable local nominee.
-She agreed to run after being asked by politically active friends who frequented the bar she worked.
+She agreed to run after being asked by politically active friends who frequented the bar where she worked.

 The vegetarian Brosseau knew nothing about politics or the riding, with many pork and beef farmers, and a travel time of three-and-one-half hours away from her Ottawa home by car.
 She did not expect to win, did not campaign, and never went to the riding, which straddles Lanaudière and Mauricie.
 During the election, Brosseau went on vacation to Las Vegas for her birthday.
 Her trip had been arranged prior to the election being called; by the time the writ was dropped, it was too late to reschedule or get a refund.
-The media mocked her as "Vegas girl", but NDP leader Jack Layton defended Brosseau's decision to vacation, pinning the blame on Stephen Harper not keeping his promise on fixed election dates.
+The media mocked her as a "Vegas girl", but NDP leader Jack Layton defended Brosseau's decision to vacation, pinning the blame on Stephen Harper not keeping his promise on fixed election dates.
 An op-ed in the National Post criticized Brosseau's inexperience, writing that she is "an extreme example of what happens when people sign up to run for a party with little or no expectation of actually winning".

 On election night, Brosseau defeated incumbent Bloc Québécois Member of Parliament Guy André, former provincial Liberal MNA Francine Gaudet and three other candidates, winning a plurality with 22,484 votes, representing just under 40% of all the votes cast.
 This represented a lead of 5,816 votes over André, who finished a distant second with only 29.4 percent of the vote.
 Her victory was part of a wave of NDP support in Quebec that increased its standing in the province from one seat to 59.